HomeSense: American operations

 HomeSense operates alongside and complements HomeGoods in the United States and so it differs from the original Canadian HomeSense stores and European locations.
 In the United States, HomeSense has a larger selection of furniture, art, and lighting from HomeGoods stores, and it even offers fixtures.
 Future plans for the chain include the addition of 400 more stores across the country.

 HomeSense opened the first U.S. location in Framingham, Massachusetts in August 2017.
 Later that month, the company announced plans to open two additional stores in New Jersey in East Hanover and Seaview Square Shopping Center in Neptune.
 An additional Massachusetts location in Westwood opened on 9 November 2017.
-As of April 29th, 2021, HomeSense is operating in 39 locations across 10 U.S states and territories.
-New Jersey has the most stores currently at nine.
-Delaware and Ohio have the least amount of stores at one in each state, both in Westlake, Ohio and Newark, Delaware.
-TJX Companies, the parent company of HomeSense, as well as HomeGoods, Marshalls, Sierra, and TJ Maxx are slowly increasing their HomeSense presence in the United States.
+As of October 2024, HomeSense is operating in 69 locations across 16 U.S states and territories.
+Florida has the most stores currently at ten.
+Delaware, Ohio have the fewest number of stores at one in each state, both in Westlake, Ohio and Newark, Delaware.
+TJX, the parent company of HomeSense, as well as HomeGoods, Marshalls, Sierra, and TJ Maxx are slowly increasing their HomeSense presence in the United States.
 The HomeSense brand continues to open stores and expand at a slow pace opening stores each year.